Skip to main content

 Top roller (guide roller)

-On a cantilever gate, the top roller assembly is the structural fulcrum.
-The cantilever rail rides between two pairs of rollers (one pair near the latch side, one pair further up the gate) bolted into a heavy bracket on the receive post.
-The gate's full weight pulls down on these rollers; the counterweight tail balances the moment.
+On a cantilever gate, the top rollers are what the whole gate balances on.
+The cantilever rail rides between two pairs of rollers bolted to a heavy bracket on the post.
+The gate's weight pulls down on these rollers, and the tail on the far end balances it.

 Top rollers usually come as a packaged kit from sliding-gate hardware suppliers, sized for the rail profile (e.g. 80x80, 100x60) and rated for a gate weight (commonly 400 to 800 kg).
 The rollers are nylon or polyurethane wheels on sealed steel bearings, set in a steel housing that grips both faces of the rail.